 When learning how to use Photoshop, Curves is the most useful of the functions for adjusting tones and colour corrections in images.
 The whole image can be made lighter or darker.

 The Brush Tool has an armoury of adjustments, in size, shape, texture and the way it can apply the colour.

 Blur can be used to create motion or zoom.
 It can create a softness or be given any particluar shape.

-By learning how to use Photoshop text can give tremendous scope to creative use of graphics.
+Learning how to use Photoshop text can give tremendous scope to creative use of graphics.